 Our vision is for an online world in which children are safe by design protected from preventable harm driven by the unchecked business models and reckless product choices made by Big Tech, and where young people’s wellbeing is designed in from the start – not as an afterthought.

-Sign our letter to the Prime Minister to demand:
+Molly’s friends delivered a letter to the Prime Minister signed by over 1,300 supporters to demand:

 Let’s fix tech to protect our teens.